digitalfortress-tech/ad-rotator/README.md

 // start the rotation
 rotator.start();
 ```
 That's it!
 You should now have Ad-rotation in action!
+By default, the Ads are rotated in a random fashion.
+See configuration options for more variations

 ### API